UK fintech community comes together to build Covid Credit and let sole traders self-certify lost income – TechCrunch

 The Covid Credit team’s hypothesis is that evidencing and validating the income of a sole trader is significantly harder than a salaried worker, and that there was an opportunity to use Open Banking (via Credit Kudos’s existing API) to quickly access and analyse data from the bank accounts of a sole trader and generate a validated income statement, something Campbell frames as a “Covid Credit ‘minted’ self-certification”.

 “Using the application, applicants answer a few simple questions relating to their legal status and the impact of COVID-19 on their income,” he explains.
-“The application processes this information and creates a unique link that (in time) can be shared with the appropriate government body in order to prove loss of income”.
+“The application processes this information and creates a unique link that (in time) can be shared with the appropriate government body in order to prove loss of income.”

 Under the hood, Covid Credit exists as a standalone Python web application which is running on Google Cloud.
-The app uses the Credit Kudos API, and aggregates data from an individual’s bank accounts and applies a number of pattern recognition algorithms in order to calculate key income figures.
+The app uses the Credit Kudos API and aggregates data from an individual’s bank accounts, applying a number of pattern recognition algorithms in order to calculate key income figures.

 To that end, the Covid Credit team say they have already engaged with a number of key stakeholders across HMT, HMRC and the FCA, and are hopeful that sole traders will be supported, with or without the app being part of the solution.